vertiKarl/HahnrichWeb/README.md

 # HahnrichWeb
-Third Iteration of my Hahnrich-Bot.
+Third iteration of my Hahnrich-Bot.
-Now with Plugin support, WebSocket and ExpressServers!
+Now with plugin support, WebSocket- and Express servers!